allenc125789/TurtleNAS/README.md

 +files with spaces can be uploaded and downloaded, folders with spaces can be browsed

--need function for deleting files. possibly by assigning the array key needed to a checkbox id
+-need function for deleting files. possibly by assigning the array key needed to a checkbox id (this is done, but still need to add function to get/revieve that data and delete the files.)

---learn javascript (AJAX) to create a true dynamic website, with dropdown menus and checkbox actions

--need function to upload folders
+-need function to upload folders.
+Due to limitations with php, this function must be written with js.

 -fix problem when uploading hidden files ".extension" (i forget what the problem was exactly).
 Downloading also has a similar problem; downloading files without extensions will return with .html extensions